 The blessing of a child conceived by two loving parents is the greatest gift an expectant mother can receive.
 But what about when you are given that gift to a family who wouldn’t experience it otherwise?
-There is something truly wonderful about surrogacy, one of the fastest growing trends in fertility medicine of the 21st century.
+There is something truly wonderful about surrogacy, one of the fastest growing trends in fertility medicine in 2022.
 Most people read the tabloid versions of what an unsuccessful surrogacy relationship gone bad looks like.
 Some apprehension is normal as you begin to explore this process, either as the prospective biological parents or as the prospective surrogate mother.

 Surrogacy is not legal in all fifty states, and as such can be a thorny process to navigate for many prospective couples.
 This is where utilizing the services of a professional surrogacy agency such as Open Arms comes in.
 Couples of all orientations and backgrounds use surrogacy as a valid way to procreate without the path of adoption or the mother of the couple carrying the child herself.
 Surrogates do not hold any legally binding parental claim to the child when it is conceived from a donor sperm and a donor egg.
 This option is to become a surrogate is most commonly exercised through fertility clinics, and society most associates that with chlidless heterosexual couples.
 This type of surrogacy is considered gestational, since the surrogate is only providing the womb to allow fetal development but contributes zero DNA.